 Cost of Product Sold Exclusive of Depreciation and Amortization.
 Cost of product sold includes cost of crude oil, other feedstocks and blendstocks, purchased products for resale, transportation and distribution costs.
-Petroleum cost of product sold exclusive of depreciation and amortization was \$2,282.6 million for the year ended December 31, 2007 compared to \$2,422.7 million for the year ended December 31, 2006.
-The decrease of \$140.1 million from the year ended December 31, 2007 as compared to the year ended December 31, 2006 was primarily the result of a significant reduction in crude throughput due to the refinery turnaround which began in February 2007 and was completed in April 2007 and the refinery downtime resulting from the flood.
-In addition to the refinery turnaround and the flood, crude oil prices, reduced sales volumes and the impact of FIFO accounting also impacted cost of product sold during the comparable period of 2006, an increase of 13%.
-Sales volume of refined fuels decreased 18% for the year ended December 31, 2007 as compared to the year ended December 31, 2007 as compared to the year ended December 31, 2007 as compared to the year ended December 31, 2007 as compared to the year ended December 31, 2007 as compared to the year ended December 31, 2007 as compared to the year ended December 31, 2006 principally due to the refinery turnaround and flood.
+Petroleum cost of product sold exclusive of depreciation and amortization was \$2,300.2 million for the year ended December 31, 2007 compared to \$2,422.7 million for the year ended December 31, 2006.
+The decrease of \$122.5 million from the year ended December 31, 2007 as compared to the year ended December 31, 2006 was primarily the result of a significant reduction in crude throughput due to the refinery turnaround which began in February 2007 and was completed in April 2007 and the refinery downtime resulting from the flood.
+In addition to the refinery turnaround and the flood, crude oil prices, reduced sales volumes and the impact of FIFO accounting also impacted cost of product sold during the comparable periods.
+Our average cost per barrel of crude oil for the year ended December 31, 2007 was \$70.06, compared to \$61.71 for the comparable period of 2006, an increase of 14%.
+Sales volume of refined fuels decreased 18% for the year ended December 31, 2007 as compared to the year ended December 31, 2006 principally due to the refinery turnaround and flood.
 In addition, under our FIFO accounting method, changes in crude oil prices can cause fluctuations in the inventory valuation of our crude oil, work in process and finished goods, thereby resulting in FIFO inventory gains when crude oil prices increase and FIFO inventory losses when crude oil prices decrease.
-For the year ended December 31, 2007, we had FIFO inventory gains of \$62.6 million compared to FIFO inventory losses of \$7.6 million for the comparable period of 2006.
+For the year ended December 31, 2007, we had FIFO inventory gains of \$70.5 million compared to FIFO inventory losses of \$7.6 million for the comparable period of 2006.

-Refining margin per barrel of crude throughput increased from \$13.27 for the year ended December 31, 2006 to \$18.80 for the year ended December 31, 2007 primarily due to the 29% increase (\$3.11 per barrel) in the average NYMEX 2-1-1 crack spread over the comparable periods and positive regional differences between gasoline and distillate prices in our primary marketing region (the Coffeyville supply area) and those of the NYMEX.
+Refining margin per barrel of crude throughput increased from \$13.27 for the year ended December 31, 2006 to \$18.17 for the year ended December 31, 2007 primarily due to the 29% increase (\$3.11 per barrel) in the average NYMEX 2-1-1 crack spread over the comparable periods and positive regional differences between gasoline and distillate prices in our primary marketing region (the Coffeyville supply area) and those of the NYMEX.
 The average gasoline basis for the year ended December 31, 2007 increased by \$2.04 per barrel to \$3.56 per barrel compared to \$1.52 per barrel in the comparable period of 2006.
 The average distillate basis for the year ended December 31, 2007 increased by \$0.53 per barrel to \$7.95 per barrel compared to \$7.42 per barrel in the comparable period of 2006.
 The positive effect of the increased NYMEX 2-1-1 crack spreads and refined fuels basis over the comparable periods was partially offset by reductions in the crude oil differentials over the comparable periods.
 Decreased discounts for sour crude oils evidenced by the \$0.20 per barrel, or 4%, decrease in the spread between the WTI price, which is a market indicator for the price of light sweet crude, and the WTS price, which is an indicator for the price of sour crude, negatively impacted refining margin for the year ended December 31, 2007 as compared to the year ended December 31, 2006.